Stability and performance verification of dynamical systems controlled by neural networks: algorithms and complexity

-with $\rho$ being the ReLU nonliearity applied componentwise.
+In this section we briefly demonstrate the proposed method.
+The goal is a proof-of-concept demonstration, in terms of a computational viability of the method for systems of practically interesting dimensions, rather than extensive evaluation on close-to-practice examples.
+For this purpose, we consider the problem of stability verification of a linear system $x^+ = Ax + Bu$ controlled by a neural network.
+We consider the neural network of the form~(\ref{eq:NN}) with $\rho$ being the ReLU nonliearity applied componentwise and $b_i = 0$.
 We generate stable interconnections of this form in the following way.
 First we generate a random matrix $A \in \Rb^{n\times n} $ with its entries being independent standard gaussians.
 Second, we scale the matrix such that its spectral norm is strictly less than one.
-The matrix $B$ is a random matrix of zeros and ones scaled such that its spectral norm is one.
-The matrices $W_1$ and $W_2$ are generated randomly in the same way as $A$ and scaled such that their spectral radii are equal to one.
+The matrix $B\in \Rb^{n\times n}$ is a random matrix of zeros and ones scaled such that its spectral norm is one.
+The matrices $W_i$ are generated randomly in the same way as $A$ and scaled such that their spectral radii are equal to one.
 Finally, we make a random (non-unitary) coordinate transformation, rendering the spectral norm of $A$ strictly greater than one while preserving the stability of the closed-loop interconnection.
-Table~\ref{tab:timings} reports the time to solve the semidefinite program~(\ref{opt:sos}) with a quadratic $V$ for different dimensions of the state-space $n$ and for different numbers of neurons (= numbers of rows of $W_1$); the degree of the polynomial multipliers $\sigma$ and $p$ was chosen such that the degree of all polynomials appearing in~(\ref{eq:sos_eqs}) is at most quadratic.
-The time reported is the time spent by the interior point solver MOSEK running on Matlab and a Macbook Air with 1.2 GHz Quad-Core Intel i7 and 16GB RAM.
+The stability verification was carried out by solving (\ref{opt:sos}) with a quadratic $V$ and with the degree of the polynomial multipliers $\sigma$ and $p$ chosen such that the degree of all polynomials appearing in~(\ref{eq:sos_eqs}) is at most quadratic.
+First, we investigated the performance on a neural network with a single hidden layer (i.e., $N=2$ in~(\ref{eq:NN})) .
+Table~\ref{tab:timings} reports the time\footnote{The time reported is the time spent by the interior point solver MOSEK running on Matlab and a Macbook Air with 1.2 GHz Quad-Core Intel i7 and 16GB RAM.